Anzor Astemirov

-Anzor Astemirov (Анзор Астемиров, 3 December 1976 - 24 March 2010), also known as Emir Sayfullah (Sword of God), was an Islamist leader in the republic of Kabardino-Balkaria, in the North Caucasus.
+Anzor Eldarovich Astemirov (Анзор Эльдарович Астемиров; December 3, 1976 - March 24, 2010), also known as Emir Sayfullah (Sword of God) or Abu Imran was an Islamist leader in the republic of Kabardino-Balkaria, in the North Caucasus.

 For several years, Astemirov headed the local terrorist group Kabardino-Balkarian Jamaat, eventually becoming the main ideologist of the pan-Islamist militant organization Caucasus Emirate, as well as its wali (governor) of Kabardino-Balkaria.
 His key position as the Emirate's chief Sharia Islamic law qadi (judge) made him the third in Caucasian insurgent hierarchy, after Dokka Umarov and his military deputy Akhmed Yevloyev.
 The law enforcement agencies of the Russian Federation put him on federal and international wanted lists for murder, terrorist attacks, armed trafficking and several other crimes and offered a reward of 3 million rubles ($117,354) for information that would lead to his capture.
 He was killed in a gunfight with Russian security forces in March 2010.

 Biography

 Early life

-Born in Kremenchuk, Soviet Ukraine.
-In the early 1990s, he was one of a group of young men sent by the Spiritual Board of Muslims of Kabardino-Balkaria, to study Islamic theology at King Saud University, in Saudi Arabia.
+Astemirov was born in Kremenchuk, Soviet Ukraine in 1976 to ethnic Circassian parents from the Kabardian tribe.
+In early 1990s, he was one of a group of young men sent by the Spiritual Board of Muslims of Kabardino-Balkaria, to study Islamic theology at King Saud University, in Saudi Arabia.
 Upon his return to Nalchik, the capital of Kabardino-Balkaria, he and Musa Mukozhev became deputy directors of the Institute of Islamic Studies (founded by the former KGB officer Ruslan Nakhushev, who disappeared under mysterious circumstances in 2005), and co-founded the Islamic Center, which years later would evolve into the Yarmuk Jamaat.
 Astemirov, who was fluent in Arabic, also worked as a correspondent for the Arabic-language TV Al Jazeera.
 According to some sources, he fought in both Chechen Wars on the side of Chechen separatist forces.
 In 2001, Astemirov and Mukozhev were both detained by Russian security forces on suspicion of terrorism, however they were released three months later.